tiwilliam/hookit/README.md

 ## Execute scripts in any language

-githubhooks will on receivied webhook execute script located in `<scripts>/<repository>/<branch>`.
+hookit will on receivied webhook execute script located in `<scripts>/<repository>/<branch>`.
 The script will run with arguments containing repository, branch and commit hash.
 An example script may look like:

     #!/usr/bin/env python